MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise2"/></a>
 ## Exercise 2: Set up Batch Shipyard (Windows)

-**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](https://github.com/MSRConnections/Azure-training-course/blob/master/Content/Batch/Windows%20VM.html).

 Azure Batch Shipyard is built on Python.
 Windows does not have a built-in Python client, so you need to install one if it isn't installed already.
 In this exercise, you will download and install Python, and then use PiPy, the Python package manager, to install the dependencies for Batch Shipyard.